Trump made decision on Iran nuclear deal but does not reveal it

 "It's not a clear signal that he plans to withdraw.
 What it is, is a clear signal that he's not happy with the deal," Haley, told CBS News in an interview.

-Trump hinted in his speech to the annual gathering of world leaders that he may not recertify the agreement, negotiated by his predecessor, Barack Obama.
+Trump hinted in his speech on Tuesday that he may not recertify the agreement, negotiated by his predecessor, Barack Obama.
 "I don't think you've heard the last of it," he said.

 The U.S. president must decide by Oct.
 15 whether to certify that Iran is complying with the pact, a decision that could sink the deal.
 If he does not, the U.S. Congress has 60 days to decide whether to reimpose sanctions waived under the accord.